 Ninety-one percent of B2B marketers and 86 percent of B2C marketers utilize content marketing.

 It’s no secret that digital marketing has changed throughout the years.
-Email marketing is holding steadfast in return on investment — did you know that for every $1 you spend, you could see an ROI of up to $38?
-Time spent on social media has increased the importance of those platforms.
+For example, email marketing holds a steadfast in return on investment.
+Did you know that for every $1 you spend, you could see an ROI of up to $38?

 But before you can hop-to a perfect content marketing strategy, you should first understand everything it entails.

 Content marketing is quite simple — it is sharing various forms of content with your consumers and audience across several platforms.

 Content marketing isn’t just limited to blog posts, though (in fact, you should definitely branch out from shallow, short-form content).